Advisory structure for funds

 • If you expect institutional LPs, need custom documents, or plan to invest in non-standard assets, a Self-Advised Fund is the better fit.

-• If you prefer a streamlined launch with standardized documents and built-in compliance support, an AngelList-Advised Fund is the ideal choice.
+• If you prefer a streamlined launch with standardized documents, Platform-advised Fund is the ideal choice.

 Advisory structure for SPVs

-Similar to funds, AngelList offers two advisory structures for Special Purpose Vehicles (SPVs), each with distinct compliance and operational implications:
+Similar to funds, AngelList supports two advisory structures for Special Purpose Vehicles (SPVs), each with distinct compliance and operational implications:

-2. AngelList-Advised SPV – AngelList serves as the legal general partner and investment adviser, managing compliance and regulatory requirements while streamlining SPV operations.
-This structure is ideal for managers seeking a quick setup with built-in compliance, provided they are investing in qualifying venture assets (not crypto, secondaries, or funds) and do not require institutional LPs or custom terms.
+2. Platform-Advised SPV – Platform Advisor, LLC serves as the legal general partner and investment adviser, managing compliance and regulatory requirements while streamlining SPV operations.
+This structure is ideal for managers seeking a quick setup and do not require institutional LPs or custom terms.

-AngelList provides industry-standard legal templates for both structures, helping managers reduce setup time and costs.
-However, for Self-Advised SPVs, managers must ensure regulatory compliance independently.
+Platform Advisor, LLC provides industry-standard legal templates for both structures, helping managers reduce setup time and costs.

 The decision between these structures follows the same key considerations as funds: flexibility vs. standardization, and regulatory responsibility.